 The selection depends on the following rigorous assessment model (in no particular order):

-- TOEFL, or Writing section of SAT I, or EET (NDU English Entrance Test) (see sample test), or IELTS.
+- TOEFL, or Writing and Language of SAT I, or EET (NDU English Entrance Test), or IELTS

-- SAT I Reasoning scores, or NDU Entrance Test (Aptitude Test) (see sample test).
+- Math for SAT I, or NDU Entrance Test (Aptitude Test)

 - Secondary School grades

 - The application

-A “composite score” is calculated based on an appraisal of the accepted students’ files.
-School grades (first and second secondary years) are weighted 55% and SAT I (or NDU Entrance Exam) is weighted 45% in evaluating an application.
-Applicants must accumulate a certain score required by their selected Faculty in order to be admitted to the major of choice.
+A Composite Score (CS) is calculated based on an appraisal of the accepted students’ files.
+School grades (first and second secondary years) are assigned a weight of 55% and Math for SAT I or NDU Aptitude Test is assigned a weight of 45%.
+Applicants must accumulate a certain CS required by the Faculty in order to be admitted to the major of choice.
 Accordingly, remedial courses are allocated, if need be.

 Required documents that must be submitted with each undergraduate application form:

 - A Secondary School Record for the last three academic years (G10/G11/G12 or S1/S2/S3);

 - A photocopy of the Identity Card or Passport;

 - One recent passport-size photo;